sam-greenwood/thermal_history/docs/_build/html/_sources/README.md.txt

 published models, whilst the framework of the code makes it easy to add additional methods as they are developed for ultimate flexibility.

 ## Getting Started

+Open /docs/_build/html/index.html with a browser for full docmentation (coming to readthedocs soon).

 Requirements:
 1. Works with Linux/MacOS/Windows.
 2. conda package manager from either miniconda (see https://docs.conda.io/en/latest/miniconda.html) or a full anaconda installation.